cljspad/depstrap/README.md

 ## What/How?

-webjars wraps the `shadow.cljs.bootstrap.browser` API under the hoods to resolve dependencies.
+The webjars API wraps `shadow.cljs.bootstrap.browser` under the hoods to resolve dependencies.
 You can read about this API [here](https://code.thheller.com/blog/shadow-cljs/2017/10/14/bootstrap-support.html)

-webjars are simply pre-compiled `{:target :bootstrap}` libraries uploaded to S3 for your consumption :)
+webjars are simply pre-compiled `{:target :bootstrap}` libraries uploaded to S3 for effortless consumption :)

 Visit https://webjars.cljspad.dev to browse all available libraries.